dimanikulin/dimanikulin/SoftwareDevelopment.md

 Please share in the comments your programming language/technology that was predicted to die but didn't.

 ## Tags

 programminglanguage technologytrends cpplus prediction

-# Programming Languages and Guessing!
+# Programming Languages and Guessing

 In a broader sense, the relationship between programming languages and the role of guessing can depend on the nature of the language.
 It's not that guessing is universally opposed to programming; rather, different languages may encourage different approaches to problem-solving.